squid-cache/squid-cache.github.io/CvsInstructions.rst

 <<TableOfContents>>

-== Next-Generation Source Control solution ==
+== Installation ==

 /!\ a wide consensus has been reached towards replacing CVS with another more modern Version Control solution.
-Please see [[Squid3VCS]].

-== CVS access to current Squid source ==
+If you do not already have a VCS please see [[BzrInstructions]].

 ## If you need to get CVS, start at [[http://www.cvshome.org/|CVSHome]].

 ## If you need to learn about CVS, read this great
 ## [[http://www.network-theory.co.uk/docs/cvsmanual/|reference manual]].

+== Repository Location ==

 To checkout the current source tree from our CVS server:
 {{{